HK

 The Gut-Brain-Spine Connection: What Osteopathic Medicine Has Always Understood About the Body's Interconnected Systems

-The gut-brain-spine connection represents a perfect example of osteopathic principles being confirmed through cutting-edge scientific research.
-As we move through 2025-2026, studies continue to emerge showing how digestive health influences neurological function, how spinal alignment affects gut motility, and how stress impacts all three systems simultaneously.
+The gut-brain-spine connection is a clear example of osteopathic principles meeting modern science.
+Through 2025 and 2026, studies keep showing how digestive health shapes brain function.
+They show how spinal alignment affects gut motility.
+They show how stress hits all three systems at once.

 The Science Behind the Connection